-- Enroll in a course of study offering 12 courses specific to early childhood care and education along with general liberal arts courses leading to an associate of science degree - Participate in student teaching field-based experiences in various childcare settings, including: Head Start Programs, Universal Pre-K, and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery, and Pre-School programs. - Enroll in a course of study offering 12 courses specific to Early Childhood Care and Education along with general liberal arts courses leading to an Associate of Science degree. - Take part in professional development opportunities offered through, seminars, trainings, workshops, and conferences. - Have access to various learning resources, activity kits, and equipment in our state-of-the-art Early Childhood Undergraduate Teacher Center & Classroom located in Cook Hall. - Prepare for rewarding careers in Early Care and Education or continue academic studies by enrolling in our Bachelor of Business Administration in Early Childhood Care and Management, or transfer to various 4-year degree Programs.
+- · Enroll in a course of study offering 12 courses specific to early childhood care and education along with general liberal arts courses leading to an associate of science degree - · Participate in early childhood field-based experiences in various childcare settings, including: Head Start Programs, Universal Pre-K, and Kindergarten Public School Classrooms, Child Care Centers, Family Child Care Provider Homes, Nursery, and Pre-School programs. - · Take part in professional development opportunities offered through. seminars, trainings, workshops, and conferences. - · Have access to various learning resources, activity kits, and equipment in our state-of-the-art Early Childhood Undergraduate Teacher Center & Classroom located in Cook Hall. - · Prepare for rewarding careers in Early Care and Education or continue academic studies by enrolling in our Bachelor of Business Administration in Early Childhood Care and Management, or transfer to various 4-year degree Programs.